Legal Information: Alabama

 3. felony assault or abuse that results in serious bodily injury to another child;

-12. whether the abuser has tried to adjust his/her circumstances to meet the needs of the child according to an agreement made with the Department of Human resources or a child care agency; and
+12. whether the parent has tried to adjust his/her circumstances to meet the needs of the child according to an agreement made with the Department of Human resources or a child care agency; and

 13. whether the child has developed significant emotional ties to current foster parents, including: